seetharamanr86/Fraud-Detection-on-Credit-Card-Transactions/README.md

 #### Rationale
 There are a couple primary beneficiaries.
 The finance organizations (credit card companies, insurance companies) directly deal with this loss.
-Innocent customers are impacted as well, where they lose their hard earned money if they have not taken insurance.
+Innocent customers are impacted as well, where they lose their hard earned money.

 #### Research Question
 Identify and prevent fraud transactions in credit cards in realtime and thereby protect customers from losing money and help finance companies well serve their customers better.